srilakshmikanthanp/clipbirdesk/docs/design/Protocol.md

 #### Body

+- **AuthStatus**: This field specifies the status of the authentication process.
-- **AuthType**: This field specifies the status of the authentication process. it can be one of the following values.
+  - AuthFailed: This field specifies the status of the authentication process, which is set to 0x00 if the authentication fails.
-  - 0x00: OnConnect
-  - 0x01: Reconnect
-  - 0x02: RespOnCon
-  - 0x03: RespRecon
-- **Token Length**: This field specifies the length of the JWT token.
+  - AuthSuccess: This field specifies the status of the authentication process, which is set to 0x01 if the authentication succeeds.
-- **Token**: This field contains the auth token.

 #### Structure